imayushthakur/CourseGenAI/README.md

-# 🎓 AI Course Generator
+# 🎓 CourseGenAI

-**AI Course Generator** is a powerful, production-ready system that automates the creation of educational courses by intelligently matching web videos to course syllabus topics using state-of-the-art AI.
+**CourseGenAI** is a powerful, production-ready system that automates the creation of educational courses by intelligently matching web videos to course syllabus topics using state-of-the-art AI.

 ## 🚀 Features